lakshmi-intechcode/jng_instr_folder/10_js_dom_jquery/1_js_intro/README.md

 	"Micaelangelo":"Orange"
 };
 ```
+* How can we grab keys?
+Help us Google!!!

 ##### Part 5 - Process.ArgV

-* This is the same idea as what we did with Python.
+* This is the same idea as what we did with Pythons sys.argv.
 * When we want to enter a value the usual syntax is

 ```
 var userInput = process.argv[2]